-Both sides agree that this Bristol's 5YHLS for the period April 2020 to 2025 is the Council's only published position on the supply of deliverable sites and should therefore form the basis of considering which sites contribute to the 5 year requirement. - 2.1.72.1.6

-Both sides agree that Annex 2 of the NPPF sets out the definition of a 'deliverable' site.
+- 2.1.5 Both sides agree that paragraph 74 of the NPPF requires LPAs to prepare and update a supply of deliverable sites sufficient to provide a minimum of five years' worth of housing on an annual basis.
+Both sides agree that this was most recently done for Bristol in 2021 and that it covered the period April 2020 to 2025. - 2.1.6 Both sides agree that Bristol's 5YHLS for the period April 2020 to 2025 is the Council's only published position on the supply of deliverable sites and should therefore form the basis of considering which sites contribute to the 5 year requirement. - 2.1.7 Both sides agree that Annex 2 of the NPPF sets out the definition of a 'deliverable' site.
 And that the NPPF specifies that to be 'deliverable', sites should be available now and have a realistic prospect of delivery within 5 years.
 Sites which fall within category A are presumed deliverable, unless clear evidence shows otherwise.
-Sites which fall within category B should only be considered deliverable where there is clear evidence that housing completions will begin on site within five years. - 2.1.7 Both sides agree that student accommodation should only can in principle count towards an authority's housing land supply-be included within a 5YHLS, if position.
-This can be done if-the requirement set out in the PPG is satisfied.
+Sites which fall within category B should only be considered deliverable where there is clear evidence that housing completions will begin on site within five years. - 2.1.8 Both sides agree that student accommodation can in principle count towards an authority's housing land supply position.
+This can be done if the requirement set out in the PPG is satisfied.
 The PPG advises the following at Paragraph: 034 Reference ID: 68-034-20190722: